perkowitz/issho/doc/hachi/modules/para.md

 #### Edit Select and Copy

-On the left side above Save, these controls can be used to select a pattern for editing or copy a pattern to another pattern slot.
+On the left group above Save, these controls can be used to select a pattern for editing or copy a pattern to another pattern slot.

 When a pattern chain (or single pattern)is selected, the first pattern in the chain will be selected for editing; all edits described below will apply to that pattern.
-To select another pattern for editing, hold down the Edit Select control, and then tap the pattern to edit.
+To select another pattern for editing, hold down the Edit Select element, and then tap the pattern to edit.
 This pattern will remain selected until a new pattern chain is selected, even while the current chain cycles through patterns.